Your bookkeeper rebuilds indirect rate pools in a spreadsheet every month because QuickBooks doesn't understand them

 How to choose a developer in Hampton

 Hire a team with genuine DCAA cost-accounting experience, not just accounting-software experience.
 Make them walk through an indirect rate allocation and explain an incurred-cost submission.
 Decide together what to layer over QuickBooks versus rebuild.
-Integrate the accounting with your custom ERP (Enterprise Resource Planning), HR (Human Resources) software, and business intelligence dashboards so labor, cost pools, and contract billing all reconcile from one source.
+Integrate the accounting with your custom ERP (Enterprise Resource Planning), HR (Human Resources) software, and business intelligence (BI) dashboards so labor, cost pools, and contract billing all reconcile from one source.

 - !They can't explain fringe, overhead, and G&A pools ask them to walk the allocation